 The climax.
 This is the moment your reader has been waiting for.

 They’ve spent hours immersed in your story, falling in love with your characters and becoming increasingly invested in your plot.
-Tension has been building as they anticipate that something big, something life-changing is about to happen for your protagonist, and your reader will finally be rewarded with a resolution to the dramatic question that set your protagonist out on their journey.
+Tension has been building as they anticipate that something big.
+Something life-changing is about to happen for your protagonist.
+They will finally be rewarded with a resolution to the dramatic question that set your protagonist out on their journey.

 The climax of a story is the moment where the protagonist makes a difficult choice, thus resolving their inner dilemma.

-The climax answers the thematic question the reader has been desperately waiting for in this moment of unmatched suspense.
+The climax resolves the thematic question the reader has been breathlessly waiting for in this moment of unmatched suspense.

-In other words, the climax is not necessarily the moment where the protagonist gets what they want, but it is where they get what they need – they understand something about themselves and/or the world that they didn’t understand previously.
-And in getting what they need, it becomes possible for them to get what they want, but only if what they want still ‘belongs’ in their life.
+In other words, the climax is not necessarily the moment where the protagonist gets what they want, but it is where they get what they need.
+They now understand something about themselves and/or the world that they didn’t understand previously.
+In getting what they need, it becomes possible to get what they want — but only if what they want still belongs in their life.

-For example, in the film, It’s A Wonderful Life, George Bailey wants to leave Bedford Falls so he can have a wonderful life, but by the end of the film he realizes that his life has value because he has saved the town.
-In the end he no longer has a desire to leave, because he has reframed his relationship to his desire.
+For example, in the film, It’s A Wonderful Life, George Bailey wants to leave Bedford Falls so he can have a wonderful life.
+By the end of the film he realizes that his life has value because he has saved the town.
+He no longer has a desire to leave, because he has reframed his relationship to his desire.

-The climax is usually played out by a confrontation between the protagonist and antagonist where the conflict gets “resolved,” whether the protagonist succeeds or fails in their pursuit.
-(But this is not always the case – remember, the battle scene is an internal battle for the protagonist between what they want and what they need. )
+The climax is usually played out by a confrontation between the protagonist and antagonist where the conflict gets “resolved.”
+The protagonist may succeed or fail in their pursuit.
+(But this is not always the case.
+Remember, the battle scene is an internal battle for the protagonist between what they want and what they need.)

-The word “climax” originates from the Greek word “Klimax” meaning ladder.
+The word “climax” originates from the Greek word klimax meaning ladder.
+It later evolved to describe the high point or turning point in a narrative.

-It is used in relation to literature in Gustav Freyag’s Pyramid in which he lays out five main sections of story – Exposition, Rising Action, Climax, Falling Action, and Resolution.
+It is used in relation to literature in Gustav Freytag’s Pyramid in which he lays out five main sections of story: exposition, rising action, climax, falling action, and resolution.

 As you can see, he places the climax as the central peak of the story.
-While he is right in that the climax is the highest point of the story – it is not the ending – it is the moment that results in a tipping into the falling action, the climax typically occurs about 90% of the way into a story.
+While he is right in that the climax is the highest point of the main conflict, it typically occurs about 90% of the way into a story.

-If the climax occurs too soon, it is likely tension was not properly built and the resolution will be too long for the readers to remain engaged.
-If it occurs too late in the story, there is little space for wrapping up loose ends, resulting in an unresolved feeling for the reader.
-Like we discussed in falling action, sometimes this abrupt ending is intentional, especially in genres like thrillers and horror.
-However, in most cases, the author wants their reader to have a satisfied feeling at the end of their story.
+If the climax occurs too soon, it is likely that the tension was not properly built.
+The resolution will be too long for the readers to remain engaged.
+If it occurs too late in the story, however, there is little space for wrapping up loose ends, resulting in an unresolved feeling for the reader.
+Sometimes this abrupt ending is intentional, especially in genres like thrillers and horror.
+In most cases, the author wants their reader to have a satisfied feeling at the end of their story.

-After spending hours investing in the story, a reader expects a pay off.
-The climax doesn’t have to mean the protagonist was successful or the events are all butterflies and roses.
-It just has to be a crucial moment where tension pops and the characters are forced to move towards resolving the dramatic question that was built in the first act.
+After spending hours invested in the protagonist’s journey, a reader expects a payoff.
+The climax doesn’t have to mean the protagonist was successful in attaining their goal.
+It just has to be a crucial moment where the tension pops and the characters move towards resolving the dramatic question presented in Act One.

 Examples of Compelling Climatic Moments

-Atticus Finch prevails and Tom Robinson is declared guilty by the jury in Harper Lee’s To Kill a Mockingbird.
+- Atticus Finch prevails, but the jury declares Tom Robinson is guilty in Harper Lee’s To Kill a Mockingbird.

-Katniss and Peeta live to fight another day by threatening to eat the poisonous berries together in Suzanne Collin’s The Hunger Games.
+- Katniss and Peeta threaten to eat the poisonous berries in Suzanne Collin’s The Hunger Games.

-These are powerful, surprising, and unforgettable climactic moments in literature that stay with you.
+These are powerful, surprising, and unforgettable climactic moments.
+They stay with you as a direct result of the protagonist’s “difficult choice.”

-The climax is the moment in the story where everything comes together – for better or worse.
-Everything in your protagonist’s journey has been leading them inexorably toward this moment, and whether your reader is surprised, furious, elated, or undone, it’s the piece of the story you just can’t put down.
-In fact, the key to writing an unforgettable climax, is that it is both a total surprise, yet also utterly inevitable.
+The climax is the moment in the story where everything comes together — for better or worse.
+Everything in your protagonist’s journey has been leading them inexorably toward this moment.
+Whether your reader feels surprised, furious, elated, or undone, it’s the piece of the story you just can’t put down.
+In fact, the key to writing an unforgettable climax is that it is both a total surprise while also being utterly inevitable.

 What is the purpose of the Climax?